 The main character of the novel, Josef Švejk, was a dog trader from Prague, then part of Austria-Hungary.
-He made a living by selling dogs which pedigrees he falsified, and he also likes to tell that he was dismissed from the army due to idiocy.
+He made a living by selling dogs whose pedigrees he falsified, and he also likes to tell that he was dismissed from the army due to idiocy.
 Note that this is information he reserves for his encounters with the authorities.
-Otherwise had a gentle, charming and disarming way, his mental horizon was apparently limited, his moral substance appeared to be dubious, and he distinguished himself by producing endless anecdotes, some of them quite unsavoury.
+Otherwise had a gentle, charming and disarming way, his mental horizon was seemingly limited, his moral substance appeared to be dubious, and he distinguished himself by producing endless anecdotes, some of them quite unsavoury.
 The stories were often his way of talking and wriggling himself out of difficult situations.
 He was very good at talking, always had an answer or explanation ready, and was never caught off balance.
 Despite him not appearing to be clever, he no doubt had a good memory and had read a great deal.
-He also posessed the unique gift of being able to wrig himself out of the most difficult situations.

 Švejk in a coloured edition from 1953.
 Drawn by Josef Lada.

 Everyone from academics to the man in the street has since the novel was published discussed if Švejk really was mentally constrained or if he simply played a fool.
 He could clearly appear stupid when it suited him, but anyone who has read the novel attentively should not be in doubt: in the epilogue to Part I Hašek writes that if the reader had perceived Švejk to be an idiot, the author had failed to convey his message.